-- 3. This Policy applies to all Participants.
-Any Participant who is directly affected by an Organization decision shall have the right to appeal that decision; provided there are sufficient grounds for the appeal under the 'Grounds for Appeal' section of this Policy.
+- 3. This Policy applies to all Individuals.

+- 4. Any Individual who is directly affected by a decision by the Association shall have the right to appeal that decision provided there are sufficient grounds for the appeal under the 'Grounds for Appeal' section of this Policy.

-- 4. This Policy will apply to decisions relating to:
+- 5. This Policy will apply to decisions relating to:

-- a.
-Eligibility
+- a) Eligibility.

-- b.
-Selection
+- b) Selection.

-- c.
-Conflict of Interest
+- c) Conflict of Interest.

-- d.
-Discipline

-- e.
-Membership

-- f.
-Athlete Assistance Program (AAP) carding nominations

-- 5. This Policy will not apply to decisions relating to:

-- a.
-Employment
+- d) Discipline.

-- b.
-Infractions for doping offenses

-- c.
-The rules of the sport

-- d.
-Selection criteria, quotas, policies, and procedures established by entities other than the Organization

-- e.
-Substance, content and establishment of team selection criteria

-- f.
-Volunteer/coach appointments and the withdrawal or termination of those appointments

-- g.
-Budgeting and budget implementation - h.
-The Organization's operational structure and committee appointments - i.
-Decisions or discipline arising within the business, activities, or events organized by entities other than the Organization (appeals of these decisions shall be dealt with pursuant to the policies of those other entities unless requested and accepted by the Organization at its sole discretion) - j.
-Commercial matters for which another appeals process exists under a contract or applicable law - k.
-Decisions made under this Policy
+- e) Membership. - 6.
+This Policy will not apply to decisions relating to: - a) Employment. - b) Infractions for doping offenses. - c) The rules of the sport. - d) Selection criteria, quotas, policies, and procedures established by entities other than the Association. - e) Substance, content, and establishment of team selection criteria. - f) Volunteer/coach appointments and the withdrawal or termination of those appointments. - g) Budgeting and budget implementation. - h) The Association's operational structure and committee appointments. - i) Decisions or discipline arising within the business, activities, or events organized by entities other than the Association (appeals of these decisions shall be dealt with pursuant to the policies of those other entities unless requested and accepted by the Association at its sole discretion). - j) Commercial matters for which another appeals process exists under a contract or applicable law. - k) Decisions made under this Policy.

-Timing and Notice of Appeal
+Timing of Appeal

-- 6. Participants who wish to appeal a decision have twenty-one (21) days from the date on which they received notice of the decision to submit, in writing to the Organization, the following: - a.
-Notice of the intention to appeal - b.
-Contact information and status of the appellant - c.
-Name of the respondent and any affected parties, when known to the Appellant - d.
-Date the appellant was advised of the decision being appealed - e.
-A copy of the decision being appealed, or description of decision if written document is not available - f.
-Grounds for the appeal - g.
-Detailed reasons for the appeal - h.
-All evidence that supports these grounds - i.
-Requested remedy or remedies - j.
-An administration fee of one hundred dollars (\$100) - 7.
-A Participant who wishes to initiate an appeal beyond the twenty-one (21) day period must provide a written request stating the reasons for an exemption.
-The decision to allow, or not allow, an appeal outside of the twenty-one (21) day period will be at the sole discretion of the Appeal Manager and may not be appealed.
+- 7. Individuals who wish to appeal a decision have seven (7) Days from the date on which they received notice of the decision to submit, in writing to the Association, the following: - a) Notice of the intention to appeal. - b) Contact information and status of the Appellant. - c) Name and contact information of the Respondent and any Affected Parties, when known to the Appellant. - d) Date the appellant was advised of the decision being appealed. - e) A copy of the decision being appealed, or description of decision if written document is not available. - f) Grounds for the appeal. - g) Detailed reasons for the appeal. - h) All evidence that supports these grounds. - i) Requested remedy or remedies. - 8.
+An Individual who wishes to initiate an appeal beyond the seven (7) day period must provide a written request stating the reasons for an exemption.
+The decision to allow, or not allow an appeal outside of the seven (7) day period will be at the sole discretion of the Appeal Manager and may not be appealed.